Ives Trail Summary

 |Highlights: Ives Home, Hearthstone Castle, Old Kiln, Pine Mountain, Bennetts Pond

 There are several maps you can use for navigation.
-I used my GAIA GPS App and plotted out the trail using the Ives Trail Map provided by WestCog.
-This was very easy since GAIA had unnamed trails included on its map of the area.
+I used my GAIA GPS App and plotted the trail using the Ives Trail Map provided by WestCog.
+This was very easy since GAIA had unnamed trails on its area map.

 See additional maps below.

 Ives Trail Route

 Due to time constraints, I hiked the trail over two days, hiking approximately 10 miles daily.
 This also allowed me to take my time and enjoy points along this interesting route.
 Instead of starting at either terminus, I parked my car at Tarryville Park and hiked to the end of that section, where someone picked me up and brought me back to my car.

 Tarryville Park has a large, active parking lot and is safe.
-I’ve never had any problems when I have left my car there, but it is still a busy location, so don’t leave anything valuable in your vehicle.
-The Tarryville Park Parking Area coordinates are 41.380700,-73.453673, which is off Southern Blvd in Danbury, CT.
+I’ve never had any problems when I left my car there, but it is still a busy location, so don’t leave anything valuable in your vehicle.
+The Tarryville Park Parking Area coordinates are 41.380700,-73.453673, off Southern Blvd in Danbury, CT.

 There are plenty of placards for the Ives Trail and yellow and red painted markings on the trees.
 You won’t lose the trail, but pay attention because numerous side trails may cause a little confusion.
-You are never far from a house, though, so don’t worry if you get turned around.
+You are never far from a house, so don’t worry if you get turned around.